ryx/datalayer.js/README.md

 ## But what is wrong with external tag management?
 It depends.
 If you want, go and use some 3rd party tool.
 You might even be happy with it.
 However, if you are a developer or a bigger organization with multiple dev teams or just care about performance, stability and code control you really want to [understand the ideas and motivations behind datalayer.js](#) and maybe even use it.

+> They try to lure you with comments like "tag managers are great, because you don't need to change your software when you add new 'tags'" Honestly, how would you describe adding random scripts into a production environment, if not "changing the software"?
+They apparently miss the awareness that adding "pixels" and "tags" (i.e. Javascript code) is considered to be a production deployment.
+You insert new code into your production environment.
+In most cases it is untested, unknown, "blackbox" code, written by some third party.
+What else you can think of is more scary than putting someone else's code into your live environment?
+Exactly one thing.
+Letting someone else put someone else's code into your live environment (to scare you even more, it will most likely be a junior web designer in some marketing agency).
+Welcome to the world of modern "tag management".

 # Usage
 The basic usage can be divided into three different parts - integration, configuration and runtime (with focus on passing data and events to datalayer and plugins).
 The following paragraphs give a short introduction to these three topics.
 For more detailed information, check the dedicated sections for each topic.